 In my free time, I am easily wooed by a good love story and am a voracious consumer of fiction and film about good people finding and maintaining romance, passion, and connection.
 From a young age, I loved talking to people about their relationships.
 I even went so far as offering (mostly solicited) relationship advice to my peers on the steps of my high school quad.
 Thankfully, my education and experience have since refined my techniques!

-Raised in Santa Cruz, California, I reside in Minneapolis with my partner and son.
+Raised in Santa Cruz, California, I reside in Minneapolis with my partner and two children.
 Although my inner Californian cringes as each winter rolls around, I love the season's call to walk in the snow, drink innumerable cups of hot tea, and bundle in as many cozy layers as possible.
 But I like to think I bring a West Coast style, characterized by directness, candor, and a touch of irreverence to my work as a therapist.